```html

 Number Customer ID

-Vat number VAT Registration ID
+VAT number VAT Registration ID

 Currency Currency ID